hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Hannes Alfven and Carl-Gunne Falthammar, 1963: *Cosmical Electrodynamics*, 2d edition.
 International Series of Monographs on Physics.
 Oxford University Press.
 (Original edition, 1950.)
     - Alfven is the founder of modern magnetohydrodynamics; this was his book on the topic.
 - Subrahmanyan Chandrasekhar, 1981:  *Hydrodynamic and Hydromagnetic Stability*.
 Dover.
 (Original edition published in the International Series of Monographs on Physics, by Oxford University Press, 1961.)
     - A landmark contribution by a legendary astrophysicist.
 Anyone interested in hydrodynamic instabilities must own this book.
+(In 2011 Edward A. Spiegel  edited and published Chandrasekhar's 1954 lectures on *The Theory of Turbulence*.)

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)